-The Complete Chimney Guide
+The Complete Masonry Chimney Guide

 With chimneys and fireplaces, repairs and maintenance are inevitable.

 No matter the age or design you may have, it’s almost certain your chimney or fireplace will experience some issues that require maintenance or repairs.
+Even a bird’s nest in your chimney can cause you some considerable & costly problems.

 The major reasons behind chimney issues will definitely vary but in this article we’ll cover their most common problems and the causes.